Student Research Travel

 Work closely with a faculty member to hone your research interests and make a contribution to the field.
 Then network with researchers at conferences to present your findings.
 Your hard work will help you stand out when searching for a career or applying to graduate or professional school.

 Undergraduate and graduate students enrolled in any major or degree program in the College of Arts and Sciences are invited to apply for travel funding.
-The program supports students who want to attend conferences or other professional venues to present their research activities conducted with faculty members in the college.
+The program supports students who want to attend conferences or other professional venues to present their research activities or independent creative work conducted under the advisement of faculty members in the college.
 Students also may apply for funding to travel to conduct their research or to learn research techniques.
-Travel awards will not be provided for conference attendance without presentation of research.
+Travel awards will not be provided for conference attendance without presentation of research or creative work.

 The undergraduate projects can — but do not have to be — supported by the college's undergraduate research program.
 Travel awards may cover airfare, state vehicle rental, hotel, per diem, ground transportation and conference registration fees.
 An estimated travel budget must be submitted with the application.